ICAPGen Study Groups

 - Fee: $50.00 USD

-Level 2 & 3 Study Groups are held in the Spring and Fall and meet every other week for a total of six weeks.
+Level 2 & 3 Study Groups are held in the Spring and Fall and meet every other week for a total of five weeks.
 Enrollment is limited to eight participants per group.
 Applicants may apply at any time of the year.
 The study group meets via Zoom conferencing.
 More details will be given after acceptance into a study group.

 Disclaimer: Participation in an ICAPGen Study Group does not guarantee that a participant will pass each level of testing.
 Study Group mentors will educate participants on the requirements in the Guide to Applying for an Accredited Genealogist Credential®, present lessons regarding sound genealogical practices, present appropriate examples, and make suggestions to help improve participants’ writing skills.
 However, it is the sole responsibility of each applicant to assess whether all the requirements of the Level 1 Four-Generation Project are met prior to submission.